tpwd/ke_search/Documentation/Configuration/Index.rst

 Configuration
 =============

-The extension can be configured via the plugin settings (flexform), TypoScript and the extension manager settings.
+The extension can be configured via the plugin settings (flexform), TypoScript and the extension configuration.

 .. toctree::
 	:maxdepth: 3